Rio Branco International Airport

-Rio Branco-Plácido de Castro International Airport (IATA: RBR, ICAO: SBRB) is the airport serving Rio Branco, Brazil.
+Rio Branco–Plácido de Castro International Airport (IATA: RBR, ICAO: SBRB) is an airport serving Rio Branco, Brazil.
 Since April 13, 2009 the airport is named after José Plácido de Castro (1873–1908) a politician leader of the Acrean Revolution.

 It is operated by Vinci SA.

 History

-The airport was commissioned on November 22, 1999 as a replacement to Presidente Médici International Airport, which was then closed.
+The airport was commissioned on November 22, 1999, as a replacement to Presidente Médici International Airport, which was then closed.

 Previously operated by Infraero, on April 7, 2021 Vinci SA won a 30-year concession to operate the airport.

 Airlines and destinations

+Statistics

+Following is the number of passenger, aircraft and cargo movements at the airport, according to Infraero (2007-2021) and Vinci (2022-2023) reports: